We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The X-Protect water-resistant seal is perhaps the most obvious example, helping keep water and grit out of the important inner mechanics of the reel and making it very practical for wading.
 As with the Revo X, the Vanford has a unique and practical bail design that helps it function properly all day long.
 Where it surpasses the Revo is in the One-Piece bail design, which helps keep the areas of potential mechanical failure to a minimum.
 Additionally, the Cross Carbon drag system is the same used in Shimano’s high-end saltwater reels.
 The drag system is as smooth as it gets at any level, and still provides an impressive degree of strength for such a lightweight reel.

 While it’s certainly not necessary to have top-of-the-line gear for trout fishing, there are some anglers who want to make sure they are fishing the best in any situation.
 The Shimano Vanford is the perfect option if you’re looking for the best performance and don’t mind spending extra to get it.
-Just make sure you pair it with the best fishing lines and the best spinning rod.
+The Vanford was also chosen as one of the best ultralight spinning reels.

 Do I need an expensive spinning reel for trout fishing?